 5. Ditch your fax

-There’s no better time to ditch your fax machine then when you’re changing telecom providers, moving or implementing new service. eFax services can make your existing fax number an eFax number.
+There’s no better time to ditch your fax machine than when you’re changing telecom providers, moving, or implementing new services.
+You can switch to eFax and make your existing fax number an eFax number.

 All your faxes will go to your email.
 No need to purchase fax paper and ink.
 No worry about whether or not your new phone service is compatible with faxing.
 No more $40 dollar a month phone line charges.